PsyTeachR/data-skills-v3/docs/04-homework.md

 * Understand how to complete the homework files for Psych 1A

 In this chapter you'll find the instructions for how to complete the data skills homework.
-The first homework is formative which means that it does not count towards your grade, however, it's really important that you complete it so that you know what you're doing for the summative homeworks that do count towards your grade.
+The first homework is a mark for participation so that you have a safety net to learn how to complete them before they start being markedd fully.

 ## New project and data files

 First, we need to get the project and data files set-up.

-* Navigate to the server and login;
-* Create a new project named `Homework 1`;
+* Open RStudio and create a new project named `Homework 1`;
 * Navigate to the Psych 1A Moodle page > Data skills > Homework 1 and download the zip folder that contains the homework files
-* Upload this zip file to your homework project
-* Delete the zip file on your computer
+* Unzip the folder and make sure that all the files are in your main Homework 1 folder.
+If you need a refresher on how to do this, refer back to section\ \@ref(sec-unzip).

 ::: {.dangerous data-latex=""}
 The number one reason that students lose marks on the data skills homeworks is submitting the wrong file to Moodle.
 The reason this happens tends to be because a student has multiple copies of the same file, all with the same name, except some of them are blank and some of them are complete.
 The best way to avoid is by having good file management.
-Once you have uploaded the zip file to the server, delete it from your computer because you don't need it on your computer and it can only cause you problems.
+Once you have downloaded and unzipped the file, delete any copies because you don't them and they will only cause you problems.
 :::

 The zip folder contains three files: